-The Minnesota Department of Agriculture developed a diagnostic tool called FANMAP to get a clear understanding of existing farm practices regarding agricultural inputs such as fertilizers, manures and pesticides.
+The Minnesota Department of Agriculture developed a diagnostic tool called FANMAP to get a clear understanding of existing farm practices and agricultural inputs such as fertilizers, manures and pesticides.

 Development of a representative sampling population is critical.
-In all FANMAP activities, County Educators (Minnesota Extension Service) and Soil and Water Conservation District (SWCD) staff from the appropriate counties are contacted and individually interviewed.
+In all FANMAP activities, County Educators (University of Minnesota Extension) and Soil and Water Conservation District (SWCD) staff from the appropriate counties are contacted and individually interviewed.
 The purpose of the interviews is to inform them of the specifics of the particular project and overall goals; obtain pertinent county information (i.e. locations and demographics); and potential candidates (farmers) and their agronomic management skills as perceived by the County Educator.
 Educators and SWCD staff are requested to provide producer-farmer contacts.
 Introduction letters, signed by the Commissioner of Agriculture, are then mailed to potential participants.
-The letter's intent is to identify the overall project; the purpose of the nutrient assessment; why they have been selected; and what types of information and amount of their time will be necessary to successfully complete the project.
+The letter's intent is to identify the overall project; the purpose of the nutrient assessment; why they have been selected; and what types of information and amount of their time necessary to successfully complete the project.

 Pesticide & Fertilizer Management Division